nruizcano/nruizcano/README.md

 ## 👩🏻‍💻 About Me
 I pursued my passion for Software Engineering at UOC University, where I built a strong foundation.
 In addition to my formal education, I've continuously expanded my skill set through hands-on projects and technical courses, always staying curious.

-As a Full-Stack Web Developer, I specialise in building modern web applications using technologies like React, Next.js, and Vue.js, comfortable working across the stack using Node.js, Express, Spring Boot, PostgreSQL, and MongoDB.
-My main programming languages are JavaScript, TypeScript, and Java.
-I have experience developing RESTful APIs, microservices, and CI/CD pipelines, as well as implementing Authentication and Authorisation solutions.
-I also work with a variety of tools and platforms such as Git, Docker, Postman, Vercel, and Supabase, and write reliable tests with Vitest, Cypress, Jest and JUnit.
+As a Full-Stack Web Developer, I specialise in building modern web applications using technologies like React, Next.js, and Vue.js, comfortable working across the stack with Node.js, Spring Boot, PostgreSQL, and MongoDB.
+My main programming languages include JavaScript, TypeScript, and Java.
+I have experience developing RESTful APIs, microservices, and delivering automation solutions that enhance system efficiency.
+In my current role, I focus on process optimisation, system integration, and scalable tool development, contributing to smoother operational workflows.

+I also work with a variety of tools and platforms such as Git, Docker, Vercel, and Supabase, and have experience writing reliable tests with Vitest, Cypress, Jest and JUnit.

 I'm proactive, adaptable, detail-oriented, and committed to continuous learning.
-Drawn to the creativity, problem-solving, and constant growth that software development offers, I'm eager to contribute to impactful, real-world products in a collaborative, professional environment.
+Drawn to the creativity, problem-solving, and constant growth that software development offers, I'm eager to contribute to impactful products.

 ---